When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Renting a router from your internet service provider could deny you access to additional administrative tools.

-Buying a router is usually the best option if you want to customize it to fit your needs.
+Buying a router is usually the best option to customize it to fit your needs.

-If you are not conversant with networking or want your internet service provider to take responsibility for performance failures or router errors, renting the device and granting them administrative access could be the best option.
+If you are unfamiliar with networking or want your internet service provider to be responsible for performance failures or router errors, renting the device and granting them administrative access could be the best option.

 Always read your contract before signing.
-Remember, some internet service providers could have a limited rental period, include fees that surpass the value, or expect you to pay maintenance fees for the device.
+Remember that some internet service providers may have a limited rental period, charge fees that exceed the value, or require you to pay maintenance fees for the device.

 Understand your charges before agreeing to the contract.